Keeping Source Code Safe with Data Loss Prevention

 How Data Loss Prevention Can Help

-Data Loss Prevention (DLP) tools can help software developers combat data leakage and theft by ensuring security policies that protect it are in place.
+Data Loss Prevention (DLP) tools can help software developers combat data leakage and theft by ensuring security policies that protect it in place.
 This means limiting or blocking employees from copying source code into emails, transferring it via social media channels or uploading it onto websites.
 They can also stop the copying of source code files onto portable devices such as USB sticks or external drives.

 Source code detection in DLP often uses complex libraries to identify programming languages.
 These require in-depth knowledge to accurately differentiate between various programming languages, leading to heavyweight databases.
 DLP solutions such as Endpoint Protector, have taken source code detection to the next level by implementing N-gram-based text categorization which greatly improves the accuracy rate of source code detection, as much as 98% in the case of some programming languages.